 Tips are usually given once the job is complete and you have settled the bill with the moving company.
 However, some people do prefer to hand out a small tip in the beginning to let the movers know that they are serious about tipping for exemplary work.
 If you are not comfortable doing this, then you can wait until the end.
-In fact, it is usually best to make sure that each detail is attended to before you pull out your wallet.
+In fact, it is usually best to make sure that they attend to each detail before you pull out your wallet.

 How Do I Distribute the Tip?

 You should always make sure that your tip is enough that each individual person involved in the move receives a portion of your token of appreciation.
 In a perfect world, you would be able to hand a lump sum to the head mover to have them pass out, the truth is that you may not be able to trust that the money will be distributed as you wish.
 Instead, hand each member of the crew their tip individually.
-This not only makes sure that the money goes to who it is intended for, but it also gives you a chance to give each person a heartfelt statement of thanks.
+This not only makes sure that the money goes to designated recepient, but it also gives you a chance to give each person a genuine statement of thanks.

 What Else Can I Do to Show Appreciation?

 Some of the nicest things that you can do for movers don’t even involve money.
-Moving is extremely strenuous both mentally and physically, and your movers will get hot, tired and thirsty.
+Moving is extremely strenuous both mentally and physically.
+Your movers will get hot, tired and thirsty.
 Consider having some cold beverages on hand that the movers can use to refresh themselves as they tire out.
-You can also order them food for lunch or serve some snacks to keep everyone in good spirits.
+You can also order them food for lunch.
+Serve some snacks to keep everyone in good spirits.
 Also, be sure to have a bathroom set up with a few basic supplies such as paper towels and hand soap.
 Those little extra touches go a long way toward keeping spirits high at your moving site.